-Tickets will only be posted if booking request is received at least seven days prior to screening.
-Otherwise tickets will be held for collection at the cinema box office of your first screening.
-Please note that NO REFUNDS will be made for uncollected tickets or tickets collected late.
+For phone and mail bookings, tickets can be mailed or couriered out if booking is received at least nine days prior to your first screening.
+Otherwise they will be held for collection at the cinema box office of your first screening.
+Please bring your reference number and/or credit card and any concession ID as verification of your ticket purchase.

+Please note that NO REFUNDS will be given for uncollected tickets or tickets collected late.
+Bookings once made cannot be altered.
+Please choose carefully as there are no exchanges, refunds or seat swaps except as required by law.